 Some positions may require additional credentials or a background check to verify your identity.

-Notes on ApplyingPlease send a resume and cover letter to email@example.com or fax to Human Resources Management at (518)473-9990.
-Please reference “Senior Economist, posting 03008” when applying.
+Notes on ApplyingPlease send a resume, cover letter and unofficial transcripts to email@example.com or fax to Human Resources Management at (518)473-9990.
+Please reference “Auditor 1, posting 04036” when applying.